olivierwilkinson/prisma-soft-delete-middleware/README.md

 ```

 The `field` property is the name of the field to use for soft delete, and the `createValue` property is a function that
 takes a deleted argument and returns the value for whether the record is soft deleted or not.

-The `createValue` method
-must return a falsy value if the record is not deleted and a truthy value if it is deleted.
+The `createValue` method must return a deterministic value if the record is not deleted.
+This is because the middleware
+uses the value returned by `createValue` to modify the `where` object in the query, or to manually filter the results
+when including or selecting a toOne relationship.
+If the value for the field can have multiple values when the record is
+not deleted then this filtering will fail.
+Examples for good values to use when the `deleted` arg in `createValue` is
+false are `false`, `null`, `0` or `Date(0)`.

 It is possible to setup soft delete for multiple models at once by passing a config for each model in the `models`
 object: